 If you have a lump in the back of your knee you may have been diagnosed with a Baker’s Cyst.
 A Baker’s Cyst is also a called a popliteal cyst.
 A Baker’s Cyst typically forms when the knee is suffering from degenerative joint disease, meniscus injury or tear, and onset osteoarthritis.
 What causes the cyst to form is the accumulation or overproduction of synovial fluid.

+A Baker’s Cyst can be a very confusing knee ailment for patients.
+First, it has nothing to do with being a baker, but rather it was named for the surgeon who first described it, Dr. William Baker.
+Second, it is often not explained by the attending physician that the Baker’s Cyst itself is not the cause of the patient’s knee problems, but rather a symptom of other pathology, most often arising from the anterior or front portion of the knee, not the back where it is found.
 Many people walk around with a Baker Cyst and remain asymptomatic.
 It is typically the other knee problems that will cause knee pain to eventual cause pain.
 The cyst itself can grow in size and compress the whole knee joint and cause stiffness, pain and discomfort.
 The Baker’s cyst, as being part of the symptomology of the knee, may be aspirated to relive symptoms, but as we will see the cyst often returns because the problem causing the cyst has not be resolved.

 The bigger the cyst the worse condition the knee is in.